-Junk cars are an eyesore and a safety concern for neighborhoods!
+Junk cars and inoperative vehicles are an eyesore and a safety issue in neighborhoods!

-Vehicles must be parked on "improved surfaces" in most neighborhoods, not on the lawn!
+Vehicles must be parked on "improved and approved surfaces" in neighborhoods.
+Parking on the lawn is prohibited!

-Inoperative or unsafe vehicles parked on public roads should be reported to the Prince William County Police non-emergency number at 703-792-6500 or click here for the PWC Police Department page.
+Inoperative or unsafe vehicles parked on public roads need to be reported to the Prince William County Police non-emergency number at 703-792-6500 or click here for the PWC Police Department page.

 Parking on the Grass